davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 by small-volume volcanism during progressive upwards percolation of melt from a deep mantle source.
-A deep, slowly-cooling body of slab window material, locally mobilized as melt and rising through a thick lid of relict mantle lithosphere, may explain both mid-Miocene hypabyssal intrusives that are directly related to the slab window episode, such as the Morro Rock--Islay Hills complex [@Stanley2000] and Cambria Felsite [@Ernst1974], and later deeply-sourced, small-volume eruptions such as Crystal Knob.
+A deep, slowly-cooling body of slab window material, locally mobilized as melt and rising through a thick lid of relict mantle lithosphere, provides a mechanism both mid-Miocene hypabyssal intrusives [@Stanley2000; @Ernst1974] and later deeply-sourced, small-volume eruptions such as Crystal Knob.

 ## The timing of the Crystal Knob eruption {#sec:crystal_knob_eruption}